 Lenka has written and performed one-person shows on the lives of Hildegard of Bingen, Queen Sofia of Bohemia, and Katherine von Bora Luther, and is also well-known for her hundreds of interactive schools performances throughout Fairfield County and the New York suburban area.
 Her play for children, The Emperor and the Rabbi’s Golden Secret, is set in the Renaissance Prague of Emperor Rudolf II, and includes alchemy, political intrigue, the legendary Rabbi Löwe, and the monster called Golem.
-She has extensive credits directing children, adolescents, and adults, and shares her talents in workshops and arts enrichment programs under the sponsorship of the Connecticut Commission for Culture and Tourism.
+She has extensive credits directing children, adolescents, and adults, and shares her talents in workshops, interactive performances, and arts enrichment programs.

 Lenka is the seventh generation of her family to appear onstage since the eighteenth century.
 Her great-uncle was the noted national actor, Ladislav Pešek.
 “I was almost born in a movie theatre,” she notes.
 Read more.